 The Golden Compass by Philip Pullman

 But events are set in place to keep this from happening.
 Children are disappearing from Oxford.
 No one knows where they go or what happens to them once they are gone.
 All they know is who is taking them—the Gobblers.
-But the gobblers are faceless, and day by day, more children and their daemons are disappearing from all over the world.
+But the gobblers are faceless, and day by day, more children and their daemons are disappearing worldwide.

 After Lyra’s uncle has departed for his journey into the north, Lyra is introduced to the charming and graceful Mrs. Coulter, who intrigues Lyra so that she agrees to go with Mrs. Coulter and her eerie golden monkey to become her assistant, learn the ways of traveling, and venture into the north.

-For the first few weeks with Mrs. Coulter, Lyra’s life is drastically improved.
-She dresses well, bathes frequently.
+Lyra’s life is drastically improved for the first few weeks with Mrs. Coulter.
+She dresses well, and bathes frequently.
 She learns about geography, cartography, and every other “ography.”
 But dark secrets are soon revealed—secrets of Dust, something called the Oblation board, and possibly what is happening to the children snatched up by the Gobblers.
-Lyra escapes from Mrs. Coulter just barely, and on her journey to find truth and her friend Roger, she encounters and learns more than she could ever imagine:
+Lyra escapes from Mrs. Coulter just barely, and on her journey to find truth and her friend Roger, she encounters and learns more than she could ever imagine.

 Lord Faa and Farder Coram of the water-bound gyptians, Lee Scoresby the hot air balloon pilot from Texas, Serafina Pekkala—queen of a tribe of witches–, and Iorek Byrnison, an exiled bear prince from Svalbard.
 Together this ragtag band of determined allies travel into the north, discover the secret of the Gobblers, and many more secrets that even the alethiometer kept hidden.

 The Categorical Universe of Candice Phee by Barry Jonsberg